dgaydukov/cert-aws/sa/files/sa.md

 * snowball: key difference from snow family is that datasync - online transfer, white snowball - for offline
 * S3 TA: if your app already integrated with s3 it's better to use s3 TA, otherwise (or if you have other than s3 destination) use datasync
-* Transfer Family: if you have FTP/SFTP it's better to use TF, otherwise use datasync
+* Transfer Family: if you have FTP/SFTP it's better to use TF, otherwise use datasync Snow family:
+* snowball - 50 & 80 TB storage.
+You create a job from aws console and snowball would ba shipped to you.
+On arrival you connect to your machine, download & run client, and can transfer files to it.
+You can move petabyte of data in 14 snowballs.
+* snowball edge - data migration & edge computing device:
+    * Storage Optimized 100TB/24vCPU - local storage & large scale data transfer
+    * Compute Optimized 52vCPU (also you can get additional GPU) - for ML & video processing in disconnected env So you can order this device, run some ML job, process data locally, and ship it back to aws, & upload already processed data into s3
+* snowmobile - big car with 100PB of storage capacity

 ###### Transfer Family
 TF - 3 services for transfer from on-premise into s3: